 - The Order of the Stick:

 - Everyone whose families are mentioned gets this.
-Roy's father is a Jerkass who dumped the responsibility for a Blood Oath on his son when he got bored with trying to fulfill it, Elan has a vicious Evil Twin brother who actively tries to ruin Elan's life at every turn, Haley came from a family and city of criminals, her mother died when she was young, and her father is in prison, Hinjo's uncle was a Chessmaster faking senility in order to control everyone, Hinjo included, who ended up being killed by an Axe-Crazy Knight Templar Paladin fellow.
+Roy's father is a Jerkass who dumped the responsibility for a Blood Oath on his son when he got bored with trying to fulfill it, Elan has a vicious Evil Twin brother who actively tries to ruin Elan's life at every turn, Haley came from a family and city of criminals, her mother died when she was young, and her father is in prison; Hinjo's uncle was a Chessmaster faking senility in order to control everyone, Hinjo included, and he ended up being killed by a fellow Axe-Crazy Knight Templar Paladin.

-- And while Vaarsuvius had a normal family at the start, s/he shot it to hell by going Drunk on the Dark Side, resulting in getting served with divorce papers.
+- And while Vaarsuvius had a normal family at the start, they shot it to hell by getting Drunk on the Dark Side, resulting in getting served with divorce papers.
 And that's just the beginning...
-S/He made a deal with a devil, demon and deamon to gain enough power to defeat the dragon that was about to torture hir family, and planning to kill them and steal their souls.
+They made a deal with a devil, demon and daemon to gain enough power to defeat the dragon that was about to torture their family, and planning to kill them and steal their souls.
 That must have left an emotional mark on all involved.

-- With the start of the Empire of Blood arc, we find that Elan's mom makes as many convoluted plans as Nale, although without the evilness, Elan's dad is an Affably Evil Magnificent Bastard (yes really), who has been the Man Behind the Man to a series of Evil Overlord wannabes for at least a decade or so, and already considers himself to have won by getting a decade of luxury, and Haley's dad is locked up in the Bloodstone Correctional Facility, the Empire of Blood's gladitorial arena.
+- With the start of Blood Runs in the Family, we find that Elan's mom makes as many needlessly convoluted plans as Nale (although without the evilness), Elan's dad is an Faux Affably Evil Magnificent Bastard (yes, really) who has been the Man Behind the Man to a series of Evil Overlord wannabes for at least a decade or so, and already considers himself to have won by getting a decade of luxury, and Haley's dad is locked up in the Bloodstone Correctional Facility, the Empire of Blood's gladiatorial arena, and is also shown to be a needlessly obstinate yet honorable anarchist revolutionary.

-- One piece of dialogue sums up the main party's situation in regards to the trope:Durkon: Tell tha truth, I been wantin' ta punch me own smug face in tha face fer days.
+- Really, one piece of dialogue during Utterly Dwarfed neatly sums up the main party's situation in regards to this trope:Durkon: Tell tha truth, I been wantin' ta punch me own smug face in tha face fer days.

-Minrah: Uh, OK.
+Minrah: (visibly disturbed) Uh, OK.
 Does everyone in your group have weird emotional issues?

 - Summarized by the character Branwen, in this strip of Something*Positive, as "Traumatic childhoods are the in thing these days.
 All the cool kids are doing it."